 Digitisation offers an easy way for all your students to access recommended book chapters or journal articles, reducing the pressure on the Library's print collection and making it easier for your students to access core readings.

-UEA Library provides a scanning service to teaching staff who want to make the Library's print resources available via Blackboard to students.
+UEA Library provides a scanning service to teaching staff who want to make the Library's print resources available via the Talis Online Reading Lists system to students.

 What can be scanned?

 Our Copyright Licensing Agency (CLA) licence terms allow for the following: